CyberFlameGO/svnpython/Doc/library/pickle.rst

    single: __getinitargs__() (copy protocol)
    single: __init__() (instance constructor)

+..
+XXX is __getinitargs__ only used with old-style classes?
+..
+XXX update w.r.t Py3k's classes

 When a pickled class instance is unpickled, its :meth:`__init__` method is normally *not* invoked.
 If it is desirable that the :meth:`__init__` method be called on unpickling, an old-style class can define a method